jnozzi/cocoadev.com/markdown/RandomNumber.md

 Fast generation.
 (Although it depends on the system, it is reported that MT is sometimes faster than the standard ANSI-C library in a system with pipeline and cache memory.)
 Efficient use of the memory.
 (The implemented C-code mt19937.c consumes only 624 words of working area.)""

--General/PhilipRiggs
+-PhilipRiggs

 ----

 I'd like to point out that there are two sets of random functions. srand and rand are the C standard functions, and srandom and random are the BSD-issued functions that the manpages recommend (check man random and man srand). also, there are sranddev and srandomdev, which read a seed value from /dev/random and call srand[om]() with it.

-and to General/KevinPerry: those are functions, not methods.
+and to KevinPerry: those are functions, not methods.

 *--boredzo*

 ----

-A quick test of the method I added to the General/GeneratingRandomNumber page:
+A quick test of the method I added to the GeneratingRandomNumber page:

 + (long)randomLongFrom:(long)lower to:(long)upper{